 2. Any alteration of a structure listed on the National Register of Historic Places or a State Inventory of Historic Places.

 “Swap meets and flea markets” means a market operating for the sale or exchange of merchandise at retail by many sellers within a drive-in theater or enclosed building.
 This does not include garage sales.

+"System" means all poles, towers, wires, lines, cables, conduits, pipes and accessory equipment providing service such as electricity, telephone, telegraph, cable television, gas, water, sewer, steam or petroleum including service drops, distribution system, transmission system, and accessory equipment.

 Tavern.
 See “Bar.”